Do1e

 Installation#

-Just check the documentation here: https://python-poetry.org/docs/#installation
+Just check the documentation: https://python-poetry.org/docs/#installation

-I am using pipx for installation.
+I am using pipx for installation here.

 Initialize an existing project#